 Reporting and taxability may vary for ridesharing incentives other than carpooling.
-Consult district tax counsel if there are any questions.
+Consult the district's tax counsel if there are any questions.

 4. Third-Party Sick Pay (Event Type TSKPY)

 Third-party sick pay consists of sick pay benefits paid to employees by a third-party (e.g., insurance company) pursuant to an individual "income protection" disability insurance plan.